 Lastly, check the specifications, description, and images to determine what the pedal assist and throttle components allow.
 Are there throttle only (no pedaling needed), pedal-assist (pedaling + electric power assist), AND pedal only (no electric) options?

-Some electric bicycles have a button that allows you to turn pedal assist on and off, which allows you to pedal the bicycle without any electric power assisting you.
+Some electric bikes have a button that allows you to turn pedal assist on and off, which allows you to pedal the bicycle without any electric power assisting you.

-Some electric bicycles do not have a button that turns off the pedal-assist, which means whenever you pedal the electric power turns on.
-Also, having a throttle, in which you can power the bicycle by hand with the throttle-only and not have to pedal at all, is a very useful component.
+Some electric bikes do not have a button that turns off the pedal-assist, which means whenever you pedal the electric power turns on.
+Also, having a throttle, in which you can power the bike by hand with the throttle-only and not have to pedal at all, is a very useful component.

-If you have any more questions regarding the specifications and components of an electric bicycle that you are considering purchasing, feel free to reach out to us anytime!
+If you have any more questions regarding the specifications and components of an electric bike that you are considering purchasing, feel free to reach out to us anytime!